salmanmahmood199/MaintenanceTrackerSuite/replit.md

-# Ticket Management System
+# Maintenance Ticketing System with Hierarchical Authentication

 ## Overview

-This is a full-stack ticket management application built with React (frontend) and Express.js (backend).
-The system allows users to create, manage, and track support tickets with image attachments, priority levels, and status tracking.
+This is a full-stack maintenance ticketing application built with React (frontend) and Express.js (backend).
+The system features a hierarchical user management structure with root administration, organizational management, and maintenance vendor coordination.
+Users can create, manage, and track maintenance tickets with image attachments, priority levels, and status tracking across different organizational boundaries.

 ## System Architecture